DynamoDB Sort Key - The Ultimate Guide [w/ Code Examples]

 DynamoDB uses the partition key as an input to the hash function.
 The hash function's output decides which partition the item will be placed in, and all items with the same partition key value are stored together.

-The sort key is used to sort and order items in a partition.
-Multiple items with the same partition key value are feasible, but they should have different sort key values.
-This means you can have multiple items with the same partition keys, but the sort key can not be the same.
+The sort key is used to sort and order items within a partition.
+Multiple items with the same partition key value are feasible, but they must have different sort key values.
+This means you can have multiple items with the same partition key, but the sort key must be unique within that partition.

 Sort Key vs. Range Key